-Tucked away in the Maremma region of southern Tuscany, Querciafelice is perfect for those who want to immerse themselves in the rural idyll of olive groves, characterful villages and verdant slopes.
+.Tucked away in the Maremma region of southern Tuscany, Querciafelice is perfect for those who want to immerse themselves in the rural idyll of olive groves, characterful villages and verdant slopes.
 Consisting of three fully-furnished and charmingly appointed villas, Querciafelice is managed by owner Federica Maglione, who lives in one of the villas on the estate.
 We sat down with Federica to find out her inspirations for this beautiful boutique hideaway.

 It’s the peaceful, laid-back pace of life at Querciafelice that attracts guests year after year, and the estate is the perfect spot to kick back and fully unwind. ’It’s a Chic Retreat for anyone who loves peace, quiet, clean air and nature, and long aperitifs under the pergola,’ Federica tells us.
-There’s a beautiful swimming pool, complemented by a large furnished gazebo complete with sofas and chaise longue, as well as a table large enough for twelve people, perfect for al fresco meals.
+There’s a beautiful swimming pool, complemented by a large furnished gazebo complete with sofas and chaise lounge.
+The table, large enough for twelve people, is perfect for al fresco meals.
 ‘There’s no restaurant, however you’ll have access to a fully equipped kitchen and an organic vegetable garden,’ Federica says.
 ‘You can stock up on aromatic plants and pick olives directly from the tree.’
 Should you need some culinary inspiration, Federica organises cookery classes for those who want to learn more about the tastes of Tuscany.
 The villas are set within seven hectares, so you’ll always find your own personal bit of peace and quiet.
 Federica’s favourite spot is ‘under the oak tree, the symbol of the property.
 I love to read there, or just sit back and enjoy the sound of nature during a lovely summer night.’

 Beautiful, relaxed and surrounded by stunning countryside, Querciafelice is truly a place where you can discover the good life.
-As Federica herself sums up, ‘Time stops the minute you step into Querciafelice; everyone looking for paradise is welcomed here: families with their children and pets, friends or couples celebrating their unique moments, everyone is safe and happy under the Oak Tree.’
+As Federica herself sums up, ‘Time stops the minute you step into Querciafelice; everyone looking for paradise is welcomed here.
+Families with their children and pets, friends or couples celebrating their unique moments, everyone is safe and happy under the Oak Tree.’